-Aregbesola tasks health practitioners on professional sacrifice, quality healthcare delivery - Nigeria Today
+Aregbesola Tasks Health Practitioners On Professional Sacrifice, Quality Healthcare Delivery - Nigeria Today

-The Governor of Osun, Ogbeni Rauf Aregbesola has charged medical practitioners on the need to always prioritise the safety of lives above other considerations while discharging their duties.
+The Governor of Osun State, Ogbeni Rauf Aregbesola has charged medical practitioners on the need to always prioritise the safety of lives above other considerations while discharging their duties.

 He said healthcare givers must, as a matter of necessity, see the need for them to constantly establish personal/professional sacrifices, standard and quality healthcare delivery in all they do.